kelvin00ng/rsopp_24/README.md

 ## Answer
 We are interested in modelling the number of tries before success.
 Each tries can be simplified to 2 outcomes.
 Success(get the ice cream) and failure (Do not get the ice cream).
 Therefore a geometric distribution is appropriate to model what we want.
 Refer to the python file attached for a rough attempt at modelling.
+methodology:
+1. Code for vending machine to generate sample data.
+2. Using p = n/total number of trials before success as a sample probability.

 # Question 2
 m&m candies are manufactured at two different plants in the US with the following color distribution